TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

 .. important::

-   In order to trigger documentation rendering on the documentation server you should add `https://docs-hook.typo3.org/` as a webhook to your public repository.
+   In order to trigger documentation rendering on the documentation server you have to add `https://docs-hook.typo3.org/` as a webhook to your public repository.
 Make sure to set the content type to `application-json`.